dbeaudoinfortin/AQHICanadaApp/README.md

 ## How it works

 AQHI Data is pulled from Environment and Climate Change Canada's public API using the closest active monitoring station to your current location.
 The station definitions, current location, and current AQHI readings are all cached to prevent excessive calls to the API.
+Data is shared between the main app and the widgets.

+## Requirements
+- This app was developed for and tested on Android 14.

 ## Legal Stuff